hamptonpieryc/website/content/docs/club-rules.md

 members and Social non sailing members (except Honorary Life Members) and temporary members will not be entitled to a vote.

-**7.6** Four scrutineers appointed at the Annual General Meeting shall collect the ballot papers, count the votes and certify the number of votes cast for each candidate.
+**7.6** Four scrutineers appointed at the AGM shall collect the ballot papers, count the votes and certify the number of votes cast for each candidate.

 **7.7** In the event of no nominations being received for any office or Committee member, nominations may be handed in writing to the Secretary and scrutineers at the Annual General Meeting and if in order accepted.

-**7.8** Executive Officers and General Management Committee members shall automatically be considered to have resigned from office if they absent themselves without good cause from four consecutive meetings of the General Management Committee.
+**7.8** Executive Officers and GMC members shall automatically be considered to have resigned from office if they absent themselves without good cause from four consecutive meetings of the GMC.

-**7.9** In the event of vacancies occurring during the year for any elected office or Committee member, the General Management Committee may co-opt to fll such vacancies.
+**7.9** In the event of vacancies occurring during the year for any elected office or Committee member, the GMC may co-opt to fll such vacancies.

 ## 8. GENERAL MEETINGS:

-**8.1** There shall be a General Meeting of members held not later than 31st May called the Financial General Meeting for the approval of the Balance Sheet and Income and Expenditure Account to 31st December preceding and other maters determined by the Committee.
+**8.1** There shall be a General Meeting of members held not later than 31st May called the Financial General Meeting(FGM) for the approval of the Balance Sheet and Income and Expenditure Account to 31st December preceding and other maters determined by the Committee.
 A copy of the Balance Sheet and Income and Expenditure Account shall be sent to every member with the notice convening the meeting.

-**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting for the election of Officers and Members of the Committee for the ensuing year until the next Annual General Meeting and such other maters as determined by the Committee.
+**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting for the election of Officers and Members of the Committee for the ensuing year until the next AGM and such other maters as determined by the Committee.
 The Treasurer so elected will take office from 1st January next to the 31st December following.

-**8.3** Special General Meetings shall be convened at any time by the Honorary Secretary whenever required by the General Management Committee or upon receipt of a requisition signed by not less than 12 members of the Club.
-In all such cases the Honorary Secretary must require the purpose of the meeting to be notified, and must advise members of such purpose in the Notice convening the meeting.
+**8.3** Special General Meetings shall be convened at any time by the Secretary whenever required by the GMC or upon receipt of a requisition signed by not less than 12 members of the Club.
+In all such cases the Secretary must require the purpose of the meeting to be notified, and must advise members of such purpose in the Notice convening the meeting.